-These are the Staggering Numbers Behind Florence’s Wrath
+These Are The Staggering Numbers Behind Florence’s Wrath

 Here are the startling numbers behind Florence’s wrath — so far:

 That’s just the number of customers without power in the Carolinas.
-The number of people who lost electricity is far greater since a single customer can represent an entire home.
+The number of people who lost electricity is far greater because a single customer can represent an entire home.

 112 mph

-That’s how hard the wind gusted in North Carolina’s New River inlet.
-Both Wilmington International Airport and Fort Macon suffered gusts of 105 mph, the National Weather Service said.
+That’s how hard the wind gusted in North Carolina’s New River Inlet.
+Wilmington International Airport and Fort Macon suffered gusts of 105 mph, the National Weather Service said.

 30.58 inches (and counting)